thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 20 July 2022
+### Daily Rundown on Thursday, 21 July 2022

-- The average temperature today is 20.39˚C;
+- The average temperature today is 20.91˚C;
-- With highs of 23.28˚C and lows of 16.84˚C.
+- With highs of 22.61˚C and lows of 12.37˚C.
-- You can expect light rain for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->